lehman/call-log/README.md

+Check out [README-LouiseLehman.md](README-LouiseLehman.md) for a description of what I personally added to this coding assignment.

+---

 Thanks for taking the time to work on this take-home challenge!
 We're excited to see what you put together.

 —Team Evergreen

 # Process

- * Create a repository and commit your work to it
+-   Create a repository and commit your work to it
- * Document any requirements or assumptions about your code with inline comments
+-   Document any requirements or assumptions about your code with inline comments
- * Create a new file, `README-YourName.md`, add it to the root directory, and provide any additional commentary there
+-   Create a new file, `README-YourName.md`, add it to the root directory, and provide any additional commentary there
- * To submit, zip the repository and email it to us.
+-   To submit, zip the repository and email it to us.
 We will confirm receipt when we get it — if we don't, please ask again!
- * Any questions, email us!
+-   Any questions, email us!

 ## Evaluation